Day Trip to Luxor from Sahl Hasheesh | Sharing tour max 8 people

 Short Break

-Around 07.00 am, you will enjoy a 20 minutes coffee break at a cozy lounge to use the toilet (20 l.e per person), have your breakfast, and enjoy a drink.
+Around 07.00 am, you will enjoy a 20-minute coffee break at a cozy lounge to use the toilet (20 l.e per person), have your breakfast, and enjoy a drink.

 Memnon Colossi

-Luxor tourist attractions on the west bank of the Nile includes the famous Amenhotep III statutes known as Colossi of Memnon.
-Once, they were decorating the entrance of the biggest mummification temple on Luxor west bank.
+Luxor tourist attractions on the west bank of the Nile include the famous Amenhotep III statues known as the Colossi of Memnon.
+Once, they decorated the entrance of the biggest mummification temple on the west bank.

 Valley of the Kings

-After visiting your 3 tombs and shoot some photos for the religious book decorating the walls such as Book of Dead, Opening of the Mouth, Book of Akr and the holy cow.
+After visiting your 3 tombs, capture some photos of the religious books decorating the walls, such as the Book of the Dead, Opening of the Mouth, Book of Aker, and the holy cow.
 Then, you will proceed to your next stop

 Lunch